jnguyen1748/FA25EC3/developer_log.md

 class files work in c++ i didnt immediately think to put the helper methods in the private: part of tree, so that took some trial and error to figure out.

+problem 2:
+after building tree.h how I thought it was supposed to work, I had to figure out what was meant by // TODO: Students, add all remaining nodes, written in the main.cpp.
+I had no idea what to put in the for loop, and I had to think about the project structure and plan changes to tree.h that would be needed.

+well I decided to just leave what I thought was right, and move on to developing playgame().
+I am unsure about what to do here, maybe it will make more sense after developing playgame();

+playgame() actually made sense, so I guess I will make this complete and then go back.